Black-box Adversarial Attacks with Limited Queries and Information: Conclusion

 \section{Conclusion}

 Our work defines three new black-box threat models that characterize many real world systems: the query-limited setting, partial-information setting, and the label-only setting.
-We introduce new algorithms for attacking classifiers under each of these threat models, and we demonstrate the effectiveness of these algorithms on an ImageNet classifier.
+We introduce new algorithms for attacking classifiers under each of these threat models and show the effectiveness of these algorithms by attacking an ImageNet classifier.
 Finally, we demonstrate targeted adversarial examples for the Google Cloud Vision API, showing that our methods enable black-box attacks on real-world systems in challenging settings.
 Our results suggest that machine learning systems remain vulnerable even with limited queries and information.